apache/kyuubi/docs/deployment/spark/large_query_results.md

 The incremental collect changes the gather method from `collect` to `toLocalIterator`.
 Unlike `collect` to trigger a single job to calculate the whole result RDD in parallel and collect the entire result set into memory, `toLocalIterator` sequentially submits jobs to calculate and retrieve partitions of RDD.
-The query is marked as completed once the first paritioned of result RDD is retrieved, then client pulls the result set from the Spark driver through the Kyuubi Server in small batches.
+The query is marked as completed once the first partition of the result RDD is retrieved, then client pulls the result set from the Spark driver through the Kyuubi Server in small batches.
 After the partition is consumed out, the Spark driver release the memory, then start to calculate the next partition, and so on.
 It significantly reduces the consumption of the Spark driver memory from the whole result RDD to the maximum partition.